Happy St. Nicholas Day!

 Well, here’s my annual (when I remember it) Saint Nicholas Day post.
 Yes, I know, I don’t give any other historic Christian saints this kind of attention, but the figure of Santa Claus is so ubiquitous in this season of the year — I think it’s helpful to refer back to the original source of this myth.
 I think we can learn much more from the real St. Nick than from his fat, commercialized imposter.

-Here’s something Peter Enns posted this year:
+Here’s something Peter Enns posted in 2014:

 Nicholas was a beast.
 Mother Teresa, Oskar Schindler, and Samuel L. Jackson all rolled into one.
 What an absolute crushing beast.I like the icon – his eyes.
 He is looking off to the side, like he’s annoyed about having to sit there for a portrait while people in need were suffering.